btschwertfeger/python-cmethods/doc/methods.rst

 non-stochastic climate variables to minimize deviations in the mean values between predicted and observed time-series of past and future time periods.

-This method requires that the time series can be grouped by ``time.month``.
+This method requires that the time series can be grouped by ``time.month`` while the reference data of the control period must have the same temporal resolution as the data that is going to be adjusted.

 Since the multiplicative scaling can result in very high scaling factors, a maximum scaling factor of 10 is set.
 This can be changed by passing the desired